chan2git/splunk-bots/botsv2/README.md

     * Q3: What is the CEO's name?
 Provide the first and last name.

+    * Q4: What is the CEO's email address?

+    * Q5: After the initial contact with the CEO, Amber contacted another employee at this competitor.
+What is that employee's email address?

+    * Q6: What is the name of the file attachment that Amber sent to a contact at the competitor?

+    * Q7: What is Amber's personal email address?

 * 200 Series Questions
 * 300 Series Questions
 * 400 Series Questions